Rapport Launches Design & Workspace Analysis Service21st December 2015

 With a larger work population working today between the office and home, space in the office is a shared commodity.
 Workspaces must shift to support this trend, with raw human imagination at the core of its design.

 Companies are beginning to understand that to attract and retain the highest quality talent; they must invest in company culture and employee engagement.

 Wellness within the office is essential to ensure workers remain engaged, happy and creative.
 On average happiness makes employees 12% more productive.

-Workspace creativity will increase employee engagement and productivity and the future office will split into a variety of different optimized spaces supporting advancement in technology.
+Workspace creativity will increase employee engagement and productivity, and the future office will split into a variety of different optimised spaces supporting advancement in technology.

 The office of the future – will be the most productive office of all time.

 You can speak with Rapport on; 01252 712590 or email us for advice on utilising your current space, an office move, design or fit-out at; email@example.com